suksesnwu/CMPG-323-Overview---35803150/README.md

 Branches will be created to develop features and fix bugs that arise, then merged back to the main branch after they have been verified

 ## .gitignore file:
+Contains untracked files that are to be ignored when code is commited/pushed to remote repository.[^2]

+I plan to include Database Configuration Files as the configuration will be different on other operating systems.

 ## Storage credentials and sensitive information:

 ### References
 [^1]: Microsoft Docs.
 2022.
 Adopt a Git branching strategy (https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops) Date accessed: 18 August 2022
+[^2]: Git Docs.
+2022. gitignore (https://git-scm.com/docs/gitignore) Date accessed: 18 August 2022